Special Educational Needs and Disability

 Please see flow chart below to help clarify this process.

-How will the curriculum be matched to my child’s needs?
+How will the curriculum and environment be matched to my child’s needs?

 How will I know how my child is doing?